EthanSilver/EthanSilver/README.md

 - 👋 Hi, I’m @EthanSilver
-- 👀 I’m interested in Digital Design and Java
+- 👀 I’m interested in Digital Design, Java, and C
-- 🌱 I’m currently learning Basic
+- 🌱 I’m currently learning x86 asm. and embedded C
-- 💞️ I’m looking to collaborate on web APIs
+- 💞️ I’m looking to collaborate on cool stuff
-- 📫 How to reach me ejrsilver@gmail.com
+- 📫 How to reach me: ejrsilver@gmail.com

 <!---
 EthanSilver/EthanSilver is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.